Recipe for Culinary Adventure

-When you visit the Land of Enchantment this year, bring home a true souvenir that will far outlast your vacation: take a culinary class.
+When you visit the Land of Enchantment, bring home a true souvenir that will far outlast your vacation – take a cooking class.
 You won’t have to worry about how to fit it into your suitcase, and you will gain new culinary skills, memories, and friends that you will always treasure.

-Make tapas in Taos.
-Design your own chocolate bar in Albuquerque.
-Curdle cheese in a real creamery.
-Bake Native bread in a Pueblo horno.
-Recreate the recipes of Georgia O’Keeffe.
-All across the state, chefs are eager to share their joy of cooking with you.
+Across the state, chefs are eager to share their joy of cooking with you.
 Whether you have a week or just an hour or two, the options are endless.
-Here’s just a sampling of the fun you can have cooking your way through New Mexico:
+Here’s just a sampling of the culinary fun you can have cooking your way through New Mexico.

 Taos: Cooking with an Actor and through Artists’ Eyes

 Teaching cooking is Chris Maher’s second act, following a successful acting career that included feature films and television shows.
-Compelled to return to his Egyptian culinary roots, Chris applied that same passion to food – working in New York’s famous Tavern on the Green, catering, opening his own restaurants, and cooking for The Dalai Lama and President Bill Clinton.
+His culinary experience includes working in New York’s famous Tavern on the Green, catering, opening his own restaurants, and cooking for The Dalai Lama and President Bill Clinton.
 His acting career and other life experiences add spice to his classes at Cooking Studio Taos.
-With his mastery of various ethnic cuisines, his classes are like taking a trip around the world. www.cookingschooltaos.com, 575-776-2665, email@example.com.
+With his mastery of various global cuisines, his classes are like taking a trip around the world.

 You might not expect to learn cooking at the Taos Art School, but owner Ursula Beck likes to combine two or more art forms in her eclectic curriculum of classes and trips.
-“The Artist in the Kitchen” (Sept.
-14-20, 2014), celebrates three artists who expressed their passion for art and food in very different ways: Georgia O’Keeffe, Frida Kahlo, and R.C.
+“The Artist in the Kitchen” celebrates three artists who expressed their passion for art and food in very different ways: Georgia O’Keeffe, Frida Kahlo, and R.C.
 Gorman.
-“We’ll cook their foods and look at the connections between their food and their art,” says Ursula.
-This summer’s immersive “Farm to Table” class (July 13-19, 2014) takes 12 students into the home kitchen of Elena Arguello, whose family has farmed in northern New Mexico for several generations.
-Students learn how to prepare summer’s bounty of produce from small local farms in traditional and non-traditional ways. www.taosartschool.org, 575-758-0350,firstname.lastname@example.org.
+“We’ll cook their food and their art,” says Ursula.
+The “Cooking with Traditional Foods” class focuses on the cultural traditions of Northern New Mexico.
+Students learn how to prepare a summer’s bounty of produce from small local farms in traditional and non-traditional ways.

 Norma Naranjo’s mother and grandmother taught her the art of baking bread and pies in their horno (beehive-shaped adobe oven) at the Ohkay Owingeh Pueblo, and over the years she was frequently asked to prepare her traditional dishes for special events.
-When she retired, she decided to start The Feasting Place, catering and teaching others how to prepare the dishes typically prepared for a Pueblo feast.
-Norma’s half-day classes welcome small groups into her cozy Pueblo home in Espanola, where she highlights local ingredients and shares cultural traditions.
-You’ll learn to make a variety of traditional dishes; sit-down feasts for up to 40 people are also available. www.thefeastingplace.com, 505-753-6767,email@example.com.
+When she retired, she decided to start The Feasting Place, catering and teaching others how to prepare dishes typically prepared for a Pueblo feast.
+Norma’s half-day classes welcome small groups into her cozy Pueblo home in Española, where she highlights local ingredients and shares cultural traditions.
+You’ll learn to make a variety of traditional dishes.
+Sit-down feasts for up to 40 people are also available.

-Santa Fe: Where a Cooking School is Always in Session
+Santa Fe: Where a Cooking Class is Always in Session

 For more than 20 years, the Santa Fe School of Cooking has educated people from all over the world about the flavors of the Southwest.
 Hands-on classes explore the finer points of individual dishes and sauces or tackle complete meals.
-In February, March, and April, the school teams up with the O’Keeffe Museum to explore recipes from the book, The Painter’s Kitchen, Recipes from the Kitchen of Georgia O’Keeffe by Margaret Wood; the author will share her personal stories and insights into the life of the well-known artist.
-The school also offers three-day culinary boot camps, restaurant walking tours, and much more.www.santafeschoolofcooking.com, 505-983-4511, email@example.com.
+In February, March, and April, the school teams up with the Georgia O’Keeffe Museum to explore recipes from the book The Painter’s Kitchen: Recipes from the Kitchen of Georgia O’Keeffe by Margaret Wood.
+The school also offers three-day culinary boot camps, restaurant walking tours, and much more.

-Since 1998, Las Cosas Kitchen Shoppe in the DeVargas Shopping Center has hosted classes by Chef John Vollertsen, known to his all as “Johnny Vee.”
+Since 1998, Las Cosas Kitchen Shoppe in the DeVargas Shopping Center has hosted classes by Chef John Vollersten, known as “Johnny Vee.”
 His experience spans restaurants from New York City to Sydney, Australia, and his classes display his broad knowledge and enthusiasm.
-Classes explore seasonal dishes, ethnic cuisines, high-altitude baking, and more.
-John also teaches regular classes at Kitchen Kraft in Las Cruces.
-With John in the kitchen, a party atmosphere and plenty to eat are guaranteed. www.lascosascooking.com, www.chefjohnnyvee.com, 505-988-3394,firstname.lastname@example.org.
+Classes explore seasonal dishes, global cuisines, high-altitude baking, and more.

 Corrales: A Historical Perspective on Southwest Fare

-Founded by a leading international authority on the cuisine of the American Southwest and regional Mexican cooking, the Jane Butel Cooking School was named one of the world’s four best by Bon Appetit magazine.
-You will learn why chiles have been revered for thousands of years by the ancients and how blue corn evolved as the essential grain that kept the Anasazis alive.
-Jane’s weekend and week-long workshops in the historic village of Corrales are hands-on and include a get-acquainted reception, Southwestern continental breakfasts, and a full dinner, accompanied by Jane’s “perfect margaritas.” www.janebutelcooking.com, 505-243-2622,firstname.lastname@example.org.
+Founded by cookbook author, teaching, and television host, the Jane Butel Cooking School has been a top vacation cooking school since 1983.
+In addition to delicious recipes, you’ll learn more about the history of New Mexico’s regional cuisine, including why chiles have been revered for thousands of years and how blue corn evolved as an essential grain.
+Jane’s weekend and week-long workshops in the historic village of Corrales are hands-on and include a get-acquainted reception, Southwest continental breakfasts, and a full dinner, accompanied by Jane’s “perfect margaritas.”

-Guests can stay and dine at Los Poblanos Historic Inn and Organic Farm, set among 25 acres of lavender fields, enormous cottonwood trees, and lush formal gardens.
-From October through March, on the first Sunday of each month, you can also hone your culinary skills in the farm’s 1930s kitchen.
-Executive Chef Jonathan Perno’s hands-on classes focus on seasonal foods and are followed by a sit-down dinner. www.lospoblanos.com, 505-344-9297,firstname.lastname@example.org.
+Guests can stay and dine at Los Poblanos Historic Inn and Organic Farm, set among 25 acres of lavender field, enormous cottonwood trees, and lush formal gardens.
+Spring at Los Poblanos brings numerous hands-on dining experiences.
+You can hone your culinary skills in the farm’s 1930’s kitchen, take a spring cooking class with the restaurant’s Executive Chef, or enjoy a classic cocktails class led by their Director of Wine and Spirits.